samlambert/planetscale-to-slack/README.md

   - `PLANETSCALE_WEBHOOK_SECRET`: The secret used to verify webhook requests
   - `SLACK_WEBHOOK_URL`: The URL of your Slack app
   - `SLACK_CHANNEL`: The name of the Slack channel to send messages to
-- To test your app is working you can send a [test webhook](https://planetscale.com/docs/concepts/webhooks#setting-up-a-webhook-in-planetscale) from PlanetScale and a message will be sent to slack.
+- To test your app is working you can send a [test webhook](https://planetscale.com/docs/concepts/webhooks#setting-up-a-webhook-in-planetscale) from PlanetScale and a message will be sent to Slack
 - Profit

 This version of the PlanetScale is the right size for a Slack app logo: